 Read Chapter 5 “Decision”

-– “Hold on tight” – she shouted as if she was trying to overcompensate for the noise coming from the outside, which wasn’t as loud inside the ship as it was outside.
+– “Hold on tight” – She shouted as if she trying to overcompensate for the noise coming from the outside.
 Patrick looked around to find something he could hold on to, but there was nothing.
 The interior was minimalistic and simple; there was nothing in the ship’s design that could be considered unnecessary.

-– “Patrick, just put your arms around me” – Maggie asked.
-He did just that and smelled her hair.
-He tried to control himself, but it was hard.
-He waited for this moment for so long, and she was so close but so unreachable at the same time.
-Finally, the ship skidded and went straight after at the rebels.
+– “Patrick, just put your arms around me” – Maggie ordered.
+He did just that.
+He tried to control his desire to smell her hair, but it was hard.
+He waited for this moment for so long, and she was so close but unreachable at the same time.
+Finally, the ship skidded and went straight after the rebels.

-– “Where are your quarters?” – asked Maggie while trying her hardest to navigate through the darkness and thickness of the Greenwich Park.
-She didn’t want to put the blinding lights on, just in case the rebels were in possession of advanced weapons that could reach the ship.
+– “Where are your quarters?” – Asked Maggie while skillfully navigate through the darkness and thickness of the Greenwich Park.
+She didn’t want to put the headlights on, just in case, the rebels were in possession of advanced weapons that could reach the ship.

 – “Isle of Wight.”

 – “Yes, it’s… the Southside.”

 – “Computer, take us to the Isle of Wight, the Southside” – She said just before the ship gained speed, leaving the burning London behind.

 Patrick tried to analyze what has happened in the past few hours but whatever his mind came up with made very little logical sense.

 The fire was spreading fast across London, and Patrick knew that there were no resources Down Below to fight it; he wondered if perhaps the fighting and burning were all planned by the Above and the Above weaponised the rebels.
 But engaging those thoughts was too cataclysmic even for him.

 Despite the small size of Maggie’s ship, the machine was fast.
 It could cover great distances in the shortest time and within a few minutes, they were already approaching the cliffs of the Isle of Wright.